 MF: It sounds very much like the way that UFC fighters train.
 They train for the absolute worst-case scenario that can happen because they know that if they can handle the worst-case scenario, they can handle anything.
-The good will take care of itself.
+The goodwill takes care of itself.

 LQ: That’s exactly right.
 And it’s smart to think that way.
 Whatever situation you find yourself, ask yourself: How could this go bad?
 And what should I do if it does?
 And how can I respond if it goes like this or this or this?
 And by the time you get done with that, if the response goes well, you’re like, oh my gosh, this is a piece of cake.

 MF: It comes back to what you said about self-awareness.
 I love your quote too:

 “Ignorance of your competition makes you vulnerable.
 Ignorance of yourself makes you stupid” – LaRae Quy

 LQ: It is very, very true.
 I mean visualize how you will react when you’re criticized by a colleague or by your boss.
 Predict your performance in the morning meeting.
 Be prepared for the hard questions that your boss is likely to throw at you.
 Rehearse your responses to situations or conversations that might come up.
 That’s just being smart.